Process Safety and Disaster Prevention Policy

 In the section of “Safety and Disaster Prevention” of our Responsible Care (RC) policy, we aim to achieve zero accidents and disasters based on the principle that “ everything begins with safety.
 In addition, we promote security management of facilities in compliance with related laws and regulations, and maintain a crisis management system in case of emergency.

-Osaka Soda is taking action for security and disaster prevention, including establishing a basic policy for security management implemented at each business site.
-Furthermore, Osaka Soda has built a security management system for security, facilities, and operation to be implemented at each business site under the purview of the Group-wide and individual business site RC committees.
+Osaka Soda is taking action for process safety and disaster prevention, including establishing a basic policy for security management implemented at each business site.
+Furthermore, Osaka Soda has built a security management system for security, facilities, and operations to be implemented at each business site under the purview of the Group-wide and individual Site RC Committees.
 In addition, Osaka Soda strives to prevent serious accidents with both soft and hard measures.
-These include training operators to improve their field capabilities and operating techniques, and carrying out systematic maintenance management for facilities (planned and preventive maintenance)
+These include training operators to improve their field capabilities and operating techniques, and carrying out systematic maintenance management for facilities (planned and preventive maintenance).

 Security Management Policy